ADTRAN/netconf_client/docs/quickstart.rst

 our example we will connect to a NETCONF server running over SSH, so we will use the :func:`connect_ssh <netconf_client.connect.connect_ssh>` function.::

     from netconf_client.connect import connect_ssh

-  with connect_ssh(host='192.0.2.1',
+    with connect_ssh(
+        host="192.0.2.1",
         port=830,
-                   username='admin',
+        username="admin",
+        password="password",
-                   password='password') as sesssion:
+    ) as sesssion:
         # TODO: Do things with the session object
         pass

 The object returned from any of the ``connect`` functions is a :class:`Session <netconf_client.session.Session>` object.
 It acts as a